Valley Falls train collision: Investigation

 Boston switch, circa 1970.
 The P&W main line splits off to the left from the B&P main line.
 The site of the collision was just past the curve where a number of freight cars are visible.

 The coroner's inquest held in the wake of the disaster found multiple causes for the collision.
 Chiefly, the southbound train left Valley Falls station too late - conductor Frederick W. Putnam's watch showed his train only had four minutes to reach the double track in Pawtucket instead of the five minutes required by the timetable.
 It was also found his watch was two minutes behind the actual time, even though Putnam had set it according to the company's established time in Providence the previous night.
 Putnam was therefore found liable for not having a reliable timepiece and for his "culpable carelessness, inexperience, and want of judgement".

 Some responsibility was assigned to the northbound train as well.
 The train's crew was not ready to start the train at the designated time, instead taking an additional minute to begin moving.
 Had the train departed a minute earlier, it would have been past the curve north of Boston Switch (the point where the Providence and Worcester Railroad main line diverged from the Boston and Providence Railroad main line) and visible from Valley Falls station, making it likely the collision could have been averted.

 Guilt was also found on the part of the Providence and Worcester Railroad in assigning Putnam to the train despite him having little experience.
 This particular train was described as "one of the most difficult, if not the most difficult" train for a conductor to be responsible for out of all trains run on the railroad.
 It was also established that the southbound train had a history of running behind schedule ever since Putnam had been assigned to it, but no action was taken by the company to address the issue.
 Management also shared in blame for not ensuring that all conductors working for the company had reliable watches.

 Finally, the practice of controlling trains solely by timetable, and that trains were scheduled so closely together, was found to be fundamentally unsafe.
 The inquest decried the lack of a signal between Valley Falls station and the curve which might have warned the southbound train of the other train's approach.

+Putnam was arrested on charges of manslaughter on August 17; the railroad's president declined to pay his bail of $10,000, but a citizen secured his release by a surety agreement.
+A retrospective article in The Valley Breeze was unable to find a record of Putnam's fate, other than determining both he and Ephraim Gates, the engineer of the southbound train, were fired by the railroad.
+A ledger rediscovered by the Blackstone Historical Society in 2008 listed $43,876 (equivalent to $ in 2024 dollars) in payments from the railroad to the victims and their families.